AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 ---

-# Use the Microsoft Dynamics 365 integration
+# Using the Microsoft Dynamics 365 integration

 There are several data flows that the Adobe Campaign Standard Integration with Dynamics 365 performs:

 * Dynamics 365 to Adobe Campaign

-    * Bring in *contacts* from Dynamics 365 into Campaign
+    * Send *contacts* from Dynamics 365 into Campaign
     * *Custom entities*: Bring in custom tables from Dynamics 365 to Campaign.
 Learn more [in this section](../../integrating/using/d365-acs-map-campaign-custom-resources-and-dynamics-365-custom-entities.md).
     * This is also known as **"Ingress"** (referring to the ingress of data from Dynamics 365 to Adobe Campaign Standard)